blakadder/blog/_posts/2021-01-17-lanbon-L8-custom-firmware.md

 ## Serial Flashing

-You need to solder wires directly to the ESP32 module for the flash to succeed.
+You can solder wires directly to the ESP32 module or use thinner solid core wires and insert them in the pin header (Dupont wires are too big).
 Make sure you have a USB to serial adapter than can provide sufficient power or have a strong and stable source of 3.3v instead.

 ![Pinout](/assets/images/lanbon/pinout.jpg)